mosip/id-authentication/docs/design/admin/admin-zone-design.md

 #### Background

 For administrative purpose, the Registration centers, Devices and Machines are mapped to the Zones.
 Each zone can have a specific administrator and only this administrator has the permissions to manage these devices.
+The registration centers can be added only to the leaf nodes in the zonal hierarchy.
+The devices and machines can be added to any level in the zonal hierarcy.

 #### Solution